mkyleUD/Caviness-HPC-Shell/setup.md

 SSH is a tool that allows us to connect to and use a remote computer as our own.
 Please follow the directions below to install an SSH client for your system.

+### Linux

+Linux users do not need to install anything, you should be set!

+### macOS

+Although macOS comes with SSH pre-installed, you will likely want to install [XQuartz](www.xquartz.org) to enable graphical support (Also known as X11 or Xwin).
+Graphical support allows you to interact with a programs graphical user interface (GUI) and view images.

+***Note:*** You must restart your computer to complete the installation.

 ### Windows

+PuTTY is used to create a command line interface (CLI) on a remote system from machines running a Windows operating system.
+Unlike Linux/UNIX and Mac, Windows does not have a native terminal that has an SSH client installed by default.
+While this is changing in newer versions of Windows, we are suggesting that all Windows users still install and use PuTTY.

 **Download PuTTY** from [UDeploy](https://udeploy.udel.edu/software/putty-with-xming/).
-You might also want to download WinSCP, but that will not be need or covered in this workshop.
+You might also want to download WinSCP, but that will not be need or covered in this setup or used during this workshop.

 **Install PuTTY**
 ***Note:*** This will require administrator privileges on your computer .

  * **Step 1:** Run the putty-X.XX-install.msi file that was download to begin the installation